RazerMS/Documentation-RazerMS_API_Spec/README.md

 # API-Spec
-API Specification documents for merchants
+API Specification documents for e-commerce (online) and physical (offline) merchants

 # NEW TO RMS?
 RMS is payment gateway and payment service provider that serves multiple top e-commerce platforms and most of the well-known branding in Southeast Asia region.